Course Outline

 Goal:

-The aim of the Multiple Choice Quizzes is for students to develop an understanding of the course content, to apply the knowledge of the course content, and to demonstrate their understanding of this knowledge.
+The aim of the quizzes is for students to develop an understanding of the course content, apply the knowledge they have acquired, and demonstrate their comprehension of this knowledge.

 Product: Quiz/zes